Partou Zia

+Zia died of cancer in March 2008.
+In her memory, Tate St Ives displayed one of her final paintings, Forty Nights and Forty Days, at the gallery’s entrance as a tribute.
+The same work also forms part of Modern and Contemporary British Art: The State We’re In (2000–Now) at Tate Britain.

 Work

 Early in Partou’s career, landscape provided the main inspiration for her work.
 The quest of the individual for the divine was a developing theme.
 A fascination for religious iconography was manifested in depictions of the overlooked corners of church interiors.
 Everyday objects such as books, lamps and chairs inhabited her images of domestic scenes, suggesting a desire to capture the essence of her long-lost childhood home.
 Her canvases at this time were dominated by an energetic application of heavily impastoed yellow, which for her represented the spiritual.
 Self-portraits, some of them nude, also formed an important part of her oeuvre, not only as a means of asserting her identity as a woman and a painter, but in order to reveal her intuitive self.

 Partou's canvases bring a fresh note to the long established tradition of story telling.
 In scale her works range from a few inches to several feet high, with characteristic free brushwork and an immediately recognisable energetic handling of layers of paint.
 She has been inspired by the writing and illustrations of William Blake, and her work explores a personal journey of self-discovery.
 Through these vibrant, painterly canvases, she draws the viewer into her dream like memory.
 Her own language is highly original, evolving a personal mythology of motifs and symbols that include lovers, sleepers, dreamers and readers, set within evocative interiors or luminous landscapes.

 The paintings from the last few months of her life reflect a change of mood.
 The intense energy of her earlier canvases has given way to a more contemplative application of paint, as a consequence of her failing strength.
 In ‘40 Nights and 40 Days’ she reclines, in classical garb, resting her elbow on a pile of books – an indication, perhaps, that her work is done.
 She seems to be gazing beyond the present, the outstretched hand ready to guide her on the next step of her journey.